 Around the same time, a mid-year review of spending patterns and budget variances is conducted.
 The July review and the Tax Budget are essential components of the base level appropriations assumed for the succeeding budget cycle.
-The development of this budget \$\pi\{\text{ase+begins}}\$ the annual budget process, which proceeds as follows:
+The development of this baseqbudget begins the annual budget process, which proceeds as follows:

-- A budget %basis+(or starting point) is selected, usually based on the mid-year estimate or the original appropriation level. - The Office of Management and Budget (OMB) staff adjusts the budget basis for any nonrecurring costs, contracts, or binding commitments or inflation.
-The product is called the Base Budget. - After receiving the Base Budget, including the budget basis and any OMB adjustments, departments submit requests for adjustments to the Base Budget. - Negotiations between OMB staff and Department staff refine the Base Budget.
-When completed, it should include commitments and recurring costs but not discretionary projects or initiatives.
+- A budget basis (or starting point) is selected, usually based on the mid-year estimate or the original appropriation level. - The Office of Management and Budget (OMB) staff adjusts the budget basis for any nonrecurring costs, contracts, or binding commitments, or inflation.
+The product is called the Base Budget. - After receiving the Base Budget, departments submit their requests for adjustments. - Negotiations between OMB staff and the department staff refine the Base Budget. - When completed, the Base Budget includes commitments, recurring costs, and any approved new projects and initiatives.